gardar/ocrchestra/README.md

 - Use the `-strict` flag to make pdfocr exit with an error if OCR is already present
 - Use the `-force` flag to apply OCR even when an existing layer is detected
 - The `-strict` and `-force` flags can be combined in special cases: if both are specified, `-force` takes precedence, allowing OCR application regardless of detection results
+- The `-check-ocr` flag can be used to only check if a PDF has OCR without applying any changes

 ```bash
 # Exit with error if OCR is already present